-- Reduce storm damage to infrastructure - Protect/enhance habitat/environmental resources - Retain recreation - Protect hurricane evacuation route (Highway A1A) - Protect/enhance beach/dune interaction - Implement recommendations in the Florida Department of Environmental Protection (FDEP) St. Augustine Inlet Management Plan to use the St. Augustine Inlet as a sand source for beaches to the north of the inlet
+- Reduce storm damage to infrastructure

+- Protect/enhance habitat/environmental resources

+- Retain recreation

+- Protect hurricane evacuation route, SR A1A

+- Protect/enhance beach/dune interaction

+- Implement recommendations in the FDEP St. Augustine Inlet Management Plan to use the St. Augustine Inlet as a sand source for beaches to the north of the inlet